Rokasl/CS408_project/report/source/10_chapter_3.md

 how the system should behave and what technologies it should utilize with the supervisor.
 He, also, attended programming languages seminar where Frank language was discussed, gaining different perspective on the whole project.
-Lastly, author read papers on relevant topics, such as "Compiling Exceptions Correctly" [@CompilingCorrectly],to expand his knowledge and gain more insight in what to do.
+Lastly, author read papers on relevant topics, such as "Compiling Exceptions Correctly" [@CompilingCorrectly], to expand his knowledge and gain more insight in what to do.
 Further research was made to ensure the appropriateness of chosen languages and technologies.

 ### Development Tools and Languages